Our Answers to Your Questions

 Why are many of your varieties marked "Unavailable"?

-We are a small-scale seed producer that grows every seed we sell, unlike most seed companies which distribute bulk or contract grown seed, in addition to their own grown stock.
+The Great Lakes Staple Seeds inventory represents a partnership of two small-scale seed producers growing every seed we sell, unlike most seed companies which distribute bulk or contract grown seed, in addition to their own grown stock.
 Our inventory is fixed and available first-come, first served.
 Once our seed stock is depleted, we are sold out for the season.
 (Spring planted crops are marked unavailable in the fall as we are focused on our fall-planted grain inventory.)
 Due to the overwhelming increase in demand for seeds and the popularity of our varieties, our inventory tends to sell out quickly, even before many growers begin garden planning.
 2023 saw over 58,000 visitors to my site.
 Just 1% of those new users placing an order meant over 580 NEW customers ordering my seeds; accommodating that volume in demand is beyond our capacity as a homestead seed company.
 If you are interested in a variety marked unavailable, please email us for suggestions on a similar variety.

 Can I place an order through the mail?